lehmier/systems-science-notes/parts/01-introduction-to-systems-science/chapters/01-a-helicopter-view/README.md

 ## 1.2.1 What Is a Science?
+* **Definition of Science**
+  * Science is more than just the scientific method—it is a way of thinking and understanding the universe.
+  * It involves observation, curiosity, and speculation based on prior knowledge and discoveries.
+  * Scientific inquiry is shaped by education and the cumulative work of previous scientists.
+* **Scientific Method**
+  * Formulating hypotheses based on informed speculation.
+  * Designing and conducting controlled tests with measurements.
+  * Using mathematical analysis, especially in the natural sciences.
+  * Social sciences may use qualitative methods instead of quantitative ones.
+  * The general public has limited experience with real scientific processes beyond basic school experiments.
+* **Major Scientific Disciplines and Their Focus**
+  * **Physics** – Studies matter/energy organization from cosmic to quantum levels.
+  * **Chemistry** – Examines interactions between atoms and molecules, originating from stellar fusion.
+  * **Biology** – Investigates dynamic interactions of living organisms.
+  * **Ecology** – Focuses on the organization of life within ecosystems and the physical flows sustaining them.
+  * **Social Sciences** – Explores human organizational complexity.
+  * **Systems Science** – Examines relationships and organization across all levels of complexity.
+* **Science as a Process**
+  * Seeks to discover and codify how objects in the universe interact.
+  * Objects studied must have some real embodiment, even if hidden (e.g., neural circuits for thoughts).
+  * Observability and measurement allow repeatability, verification, and collective inquiry.
+* **Mathematics and Science**
+  * **Physics** is the most mathematically rigorous science, often seen as the "king" of sciences.
+  * However, emergent complexity in chemistry, biology, and ecology introduces new dynamics.
+  * No single scientific discipline should be taken as the model for all science.
+Different levels of complexity require appropriately tailored approaches.

 ## 1.2.2 What Is Systems Science?

 # 1.3 Systems Science as a Mode of Inquiry